alimac/git-for-you-and-me/README.md

 <img src="custom/images/centralized.png">

 Note:
-- Centralized:
- - also called client-server model
+- Client-server model
- - local checkout of recent files
+- Local checkout of recent files
- - full history of the project is on a central server
+- Full history of the project is on a central server
- - CVS, Subversion
+- Example: CVS, Subversion